 Leptin basically signals to your brain (your hypothalamus specifically) that you're hungry.

 Loss of ovarian function in humans and rats is associated with increased fat mass gain and increased circulating leptin levels.

-Since we know that estradiol and progesterone are the key losses, what's the connection there?
+Since we know that estradiol and progesterone are the key losses for women, what's the connection there?

 This study demonstrates a correlation between serum levels of estradiol and leptin, suggesting that estradiol is an important regulator of leptin production and that its effects can be amplified by its association with FSH.